-At first sight, Killmonger in the Black Panther Movie may seem like a Villain, but in reality, Killmonger is actually not a villain once its appreciated that Killmonger represents an Afrocentric Historical conflict between different approaches to Black struggle i.e. Negotiation (Integration) vs Violent revolution.
+Black Panther’s Killmonger is not a villain once its appreciated that Killmonger represents an Afrocentric Historical conflict between different approaches to Black struggle i.e. Negotiation (Integration) vs Violent revolution.

 These different approaches to Black struggle which demonstrate that Killmonger is actually not a Villain are symbolised by how Martin Luther King and Malcom X approached Black struggle in the United States.

 Within this context, Killmonger is not a villain since in reality, the Black Panther Movie actually positions Killmonger in the vein of Malcolm X as he seeks to empower the oppressed masses, and ultimately create a new social order in which Black people worldwide play a more prominent role in global affairs.

 On the other hand, King T Challa can be seen as the more accommodating and less radical Dr. Martin Luther King Jr.